 Thereafter, follow any on-screen instructions until you receive visual confirmation of your project's successful submission.
-You may re-submit as many times as you'd like; each resubmission will overwrite any previous submission.
+You may re-submit as many times as you'd like; each re-submission will overwrite any previous submission.
 But take care not to re-submit after the project's deadline, as only your latest submission's timestamp is retained.

-25 Know that this command deletes not only your bytecodes but also Tomcat's logs, runtime directories, and temporary files.
+&lt;sup>23 Know that this command deletes not only your bytecodes but also Tomcat's logs, runtime directories, and temporary files.